 Sprouted Flour Version:

-- If you are using flour that is already sprouted simply whisk together all the ingredients.
+- If you are using flour that is already sprouted simply whisk together all the ingredients, omitting the lemon juice.

 - Cook the pancakes on a griddle or skillet over medium heat skillet, waiting until they bubble before flipping.

 If this recipe sounds amazing, share with a friend!